-Sidhu Moose Wala: The edgy India rapper who died in gun violence
+Sidhu Moose Wala: The murdered Indian rapper who 'made sense of chaos'

 But Moose Wala was as controversial as popular.
 Since the news of his death broke on Sunday evening, heaps have been said about the singer's legacy.

 The actor often ran into trouble with the law.
 In May 2020, he was booked for firing an AK-47 rifle at a shooting range during the Covid lockdown.
 He also had a police case against him for allegedly promoting violence and gun culture through his song, Sanju.
-And a cursory glance at his Instagram would reveal his affinity for guns.
+And a cursory glance at his Instagram profile would reveal his affinity for guns.

 The singer was never convicted for any of the alleged crimes, but critics have routinely called him out for normalising violence.

-Fans say that Moose Wala was merely confronting the dark truths about modern life and holding up a mirror to the society.
+Fans say that Moose Wala was merely confronting the dark truths about modern life and holding up a mirror to society.
 "He was just making sense of the chaos, whether it was corruption, violence or the gun problem in Punjab," one fan said.
 "And that contribution in itself is valuable."

 Moose Wala's music has meant different things to different people.
-Some say they admired him for his "courage and I-don't-care attitude" that was evident in his numbers.
-Others liked the way he threw English words in his Punjabi songs, which gave it a contemporary sheen.
+Some say they admired him for the "courage and I-don't-care attitude" that was evident in his songs.
+Others liked the way he added English words to his Punjabi songs, which gave it a contemporary sheen.

 "His simple and colloquial style of writing made it easy to understand for his audiences.
-Also, we loved the way he answered his critics thorough his songs," says 27-year-old Niyamat Singh, one of his fans.
+Also, we loved the way he answered his critics through his songs," 27-year-old Niyamat Singh, one of his fans, told BBC Punjabi.

-Mr Singh is particularly fond of the track 295, in which the singer delivers a strong-worded commentary on the shrinking scope of dissent in the country.
-The song's title is a reference to the Section 295 of the Indian Penal Code which deals with "Injuring or defiling place of worship with intent to insult the religion of any class".
+Mr Singh is particularly fond of the track 295, in which the singer delivers a strong-worded commentary on the shrinking scope for dissent in the country.
+The song's title is a reference to Section 295 of the Indian Penal Code which deals with "injuring or defiling place of worship with intent to insult the religion of any class".

-"Everyday there will be controversy with someone or the other.
+"Every day there will be controversy with someone or the other.
 There will be a debate in the name of religions.
 If you speak the truth, you will get 295 (section) And if the son progresses, he will get hate," Moose Wala sings in the track.

-Mr Singh says he loves the way the singer "says what it is".
+Mr Singh told BBC Punjabi that he loves the way the singer "says what it is".

-Ms Sethi remembers a concert he did at an upmarket Delhi hotel a few months ago.
+Ms Sethi remembers a concert Moose Wala did at an upmarket Delhi hotel a few months ago.
 "People from every walk of life came to see him perform.
 The excitement was so high that people were willing to pay extra money just to get a glimpse of him," she says.

-Fans also credit him for baptising hip-hop as a mainstream genre which until recently clung to the fringes of popular culture in South Asia.
+Fans also credit him for baptising hip-hop - which until recently clung to the fringes of popular culture in South Asia - as a mainstream genre.
 His songs were hugely popular not just in India but across the subcontinent, and especially among the Punjabi speaking population in Pakistan.

 Sidhu Moosewala had promised to come to Pakistan this year with the first concert in Lahore and the second in Islamabad.— Hamza Azhar Salam (@HamzaAzhrSalam) May 29, 2022